Indonesia’s 2025 Budget Plan: A Closer Look

 Handy Yunianto, head of fixed at brokerage Mandiri Sekuritas, expressed positivity towards the proposed deficit level, stating that it is favorable for bond investors.
 Economist Ryota Abe at Sumitomo Mitsui Banking Corp noted that the budget plan aligns with expectations but emphasized the importance of monitoring the policies pursued by Prabowo’s pick for finance minister.

 The budget proposal assumes a GDP growth of 5.2% in 2025, similar to the forecast range for this year.
 Brian Lee, an economist with Maybank Banking Group, believes that the growth target is achievable with the expansionary plans outlined in the budget and expected monetary easing.
-The proposal also includes projections for inflation, , and specific spending allocations.
+The proposal also includes projections for inflation, generation, and specific spending allocations.

 The budget proposal includes allocations for key initiatives such as Prabowo’s “Free Nutritious Meals” program and infrastructure , including the construction of Indonesia’s new capital city.
 Additionally, there is a focus on reforming the government’s energy subsidy policy to move towards targeted distribution to individual beneficiaries.